Gankare/portfolio/Frostfall/README.md

 I took this oilcan from megascans and made the texture emissive to glow in the dark, making it clear that the can is an interanctable object.
  <img src="/Frostfall/Images/FuelCan.png" alt="Fuelcan" width="500" height="400">

-In the fulecan blueprint, I added a 3D widget that always faces the player and a collider on the fuelcan that turns on the widget when the player enters and vice versa:
+In the fuelcan blueprint, I made the players movement slower while carying fuel and I added a 3D widget that always faces the player and a collider on the fuelcan that turns on the widget when the player enters and vice versa:
 ![FuelCan code](/Frostfall/Images/FuelCode.png)
 This is how the pick & drop system looks ingame:
 ![Pick&Drop Fuel](/Frostfall/Images/PickUp&Drop.gif)